codefellows-seattle-javascript-401d19/30-heaps-and-basic-sorting/lab-rob/README.md

 ## Lab 30: Max Heap & Basic Sorting
 ### 1/14/18

-The purpose of this lab is to implement a max-heap and simple sorting of the heap.
+The purpose of this lab is to implement a max-heap and simple sorting algorithms.

 ## Tech/frameworks/packages